johnwry/dm2/markdown/colossians/colossians.md

     It is significant that the Holy Spirit is only mentioned once in this narrative (Col. 1:8).
-By explaining the Christian life without stressing the Holy Spirit, Paul removed the tendency toward mysticism by showing that the Holy Spirit’s ministry is ultimately <em>Christ in you</em>.
+By explaining the Christian life without stressing the Holy Spirit, Paul removed the tendency toward mysticism by showing that the Holy Spirit’s ministry is ultimately * Christ in you* .
 In an era (AD 2016) when the Holy Spirit’s work is mystified, the emphasis of Paul in Colossians is a must-study.
 Whereas some teach that believers are lacking and need a second blessing or some novel experience to be complete,